MasterANK/py4xml/README.md

 ### Github Link : [Py4XML Github](https://github.com/MasterANK/py4xml/tree/main)
 #
 # ***Introduction to XML***
-XML stands for extensible markdown language, An XML file is a file which is used to store data in both computer and human readable.
+XML stands for Extensible Markup Language, An XML file is a file which is used to store data in both computer and human readable.
 XML is a markup language much like HTML but was designed to store data, transport data and was designed to be self-descriptive.
 XML is a World Wide Web Consortium (W3C) recommendation while World Wide Web Consortium (W3C) is an organization whose mission is to lead the World Wide Web to its full potential by developing protocols and guidelines that ensure the long-term growth of the Web.

 ## Features XML File
 + XML Does Not Use Predefined Tags